 Where do we go from here?

-It is probably the most interesting of times for brands given generational progression, cultural differences, global expansion, technological advancements, competitive landscape, and especially customer access to information.
-Customers are more knowledgable, share more and influence the purchasing decisions of others.
+It is probably the most interesting of times for brands given generational progression, cultural differences, global expansion, technological advancements, competitive landscape, and especially access to information.
+Customers are more knowledgeable, share more and influence the purchasing decisions of others.
 They no longer play a passive role, rather an active engaging one.